Classical Conditioning Higher Order Conditioning

 Extinction and Spontaneous Recovery in Higher-Order Conditioning

 Like first-order conditioning, higher-order conditioning is subject to extinction and spontaneous recovery.
 If the CS2 is repeatedly presented without the CS1, the association weakens, and the conditioned response diminishes—this is extinction.
-However, after a period of rest, a spontaneous recovery of the conditioned response may occur when the CS2 is presented again, showing a partial reappearance of the learned association.
+Even so, after a period of rest, a spontaneous recovery of the conditioned response may occur when the CS2 is presented again, showing a partial reappearance of the learned association.
 This suggests the association isn't completely erased but rather suppressed.

 Factors Influencing Higher-Order Conditioning